 Considers the variety of ways that Buddhists have engaged with the "three jewels" of Buddhism: the Buddha, the Dharma (the teaching), and the Sangha (the Buddhist community).
 Examination of doctrine, practice, and culture in different parts of the Buddhist world in a variety of historical periods.
-Offered in alternate years.
+Numeric grade only.